MicrosoftDocs/architecture-center/docs/guide/networking/global-web-applications/overview.md

 Most modern applications rely on web protocols, HTTP and HTTPS, for application delivery.
 Global applications frequently use Azure Front Door to accelerate their performance, route traffic between regions, and secure their workloads.

-Azure Front Door is a highly available service, with an industry-leading SLA.
+Azure Front Door is a highly available service, with an [industry-leading SLA](TODO).
 Further, teams throughout Microsoft rely on Azure Front Door to accelerate the delivery of web traffic in a secure and reliable manner to customers.
-However, like all cloud-based services, Azure Front Door is not immune to occasional outages.
+However, like all cloud-based services, Azure Front Door isn't immune to occasional outages.
 We take a great deal of care to avoid these issues, and we fix them quickly and learn from them whenever they happen.
 For most customers, the reliability and resiliency built into the Azure Front Door platform is more than enough to meet their business requirements.
 However, some customers have mission-critical solutions that require them to minimize the risk and impact of any downtime.

 You can switch between Azure Front Door and other application delivery services during an outage or a disaster.
-However, these architectures need to be carefully considered.
+However, you need to carefully consider these architectures.
 They introduce complexity, and bring significant costs and limitations.
 Further, they might limit your ability to use some important features of Azure Front Door.

 In this article, we describe the factors that you need to consider when planning a mission-critical global HTTP application architecture with Azure Front Door.